Brewing Coffee Without Electricity

 DIY Coffee Brewing Bags

 A DIY coffee brewing bag is a convenient way to travel with your favorite Zavida coffee without compromising your carrying space.
 The concept was influenced by the French press; the brewing bag is steeped in boiling water for a short period of time.
 They're inexpensive and super easy to make.
-Here's a step-by-step guide to creating your own.

 One Cup Coffee